mikey-no/hello-test/README.md

 docker run -p 8000:8080 -d node-web-app
 ```

-run - run the image as a container
+`run` - run the image as a container
--p port number mapping
+`-p` port number mapping
-    8000 is the external port for the world to use
+    `8000` is the external port for the world to use
-    8080 is the internal port on the node express app
+    `8080` is the internal port on the node express app
--d is the display name??
+`-d` is the display name

 ## Get the containers ID